Yoruba people in the Atlantic slave trade

 The Yoruba people contributed significant cultural and economic influence upon the Atlantic slave trade during its run from approximately 1400 until 1900 CE.

 Oyo Empire

 From 1400 onward, the Oyo Empire's imperial success made the Yoruba language a lingua franca almost to the shores of the Volta.
 Toward the end of the 18th century, the Oyo army was neglected as there was less need to conquer.
-Instead, Oyo directed more effort towards trading and acted as middlemen for both the Trans-Saharan and Trans-Atlantic slave trade.
-Europeans bringing salt arrived in Oyo during the reign of King Obalokun.
-Thanks to its domination of the coast, Oyo merchants were able to trade with Europeans at Porto Novo and Whydah.
-Here the Oyo Empire's captives and criminals were sold to Dutch and Portuguese buyers.
+Instead, Oyo directed more effort towards trading and acted as middlemen for both the trans-Saharan and trans-Atlantic slave trades.

+Europeans bringing salt first arrived in Oyo in the late 16th century, during the reign of King Obalokun.
+Due to its domination of the coast, Oyo merchants were able to trade with Europeans at Porto Novo and Whydah.
+Here, the Oyo Empire's war captives and criminals were sold as slaves to the Dutch and Portuguese.
+These war captives were mainly composed of Nupe and Gbe people, who had fallen victim to Oyo's expansion.
+Oyo rarely exported fellow Yoruba people, but whenever it occurred, these captives were usually hardened criminals.

+In the late eighteenth century, Oyo came to rely too heavily on the slave trade with Europeans, so that when the trade was outlawed, Oyo suffered a loss of revenue and authority.
+This allowed many tributary states, such as Dahomey, to rebel and exert their own independence, at Oyo's expense.
+Oyo also became a target of the Fulani Jihad of 1804, which established the Sokoto Caliphate and caused frequent clashes with Oyo.
+This caused the Oyo Empire to fall into chaos and suffer a massive loss in territory, power, and influence.
+As a result, Yoruba people fell victim to slave raids of neighbouring states, like Dahomey and Sokoto.
+This caused a wave of Yoruba captives to enter the Atlantic Slave Trade during the first half of the nineteenth century.